kyma-project/test-infra/docs/prow/security_commit_scanner.md

 ### Failure in test

 1. Identify the origin of the leak.
 The test result will indicate the location.
-2. If you believe the leak was intentional and can be justified, add a comment to the line with leak '#gitleaks:allow'.
+If the leak is intentional and can be justified, add the `#gitleaks:allow` comment to the line with the leak.
 3. If the leak can be prevented, but has already been committed, use a squash commit or amend and push it to the remote branch.
 4. If the leak persists even after removal, it remains in the branch history and the